SRGSSR/srguserdata-apple/docs/GETTING_STARTED.md

 History changes are notified through `SRGHistoryDidChangeNotification`, whether a user is logged in or not.
 This ensures any part of your application can stay informed about changes and respond accordingly.

 Once a user has logged in with an associated `SRGIdentityService` instance, history data will stay automatically synchronized.
-Your application can register to the `SRGHistoryDidStartSynchronizationNotification` and `SRGHistoryDidFinishSynchronizationNotification` notifications to detect when history synchronization starts or ends.
+Your application can register to the `SRGUserDataDidStartSynchronizationNotification` and `SRGUserDataDidFinishSynchronizationNotification` notifications to detect when global synchronization starts or ends.
 For information purposes, the last synchronization date can also be retrieved from the `SRGUserData` `user` information.

 ### Thread-safety considerations